microsoft/live-share/docs/use/vscode.md

 Visual Studio Code does not have the concept of an known "web application port" like Visual Studio for project types such as ASP.NET.
 However, if you are joining a collaboration session with a VS user that does you will automatically see the default browser appear connected to the host's running applications.
 See [Visual Studio features](vs.md#automatic-web-app-sharing) for more details.

 In addition, you can manually share the application or other endpoints like RESTful services using the "Share Local Server" feature.
 VS and VS Code guests can then open a browser on the same localhost port to see the running application.
-See [share a local server](#share-a-local-server) for more details.
+See [share a server](#share-a-server) for more details.

 ### Change when VS Code joins debugging sessions